tinyheero/tinyheero.github.io/_drafts/TrAp.md

 > Welcome to the TrAp GUI version 0.3a

 Not sure if it should say 0.31 or not?
 In either case, you can quickly test TrAp in the gui by going `Examples -> Example 1`.
-Or if you are running it in `--text mode`, you can run:
+Or if you are running it in `--text` mode, you can run:

 ```
 java -jar TrApWithDependencies.jar --text figure1.txt